-Remember, it requires more down of a lower fill power to achieve the same insulating abilities as a higher fill power down, hence the advantage of shelling out the dough for a 850+ fill down jacket, like the Eos.
-However, do keep in mind that it offers up a similar warmth rating to that of the Ghost Whisperer, but at a much cheaper price.
+Remember, it requires more down of a lower fill power to achieve the same insulating abilities as a higher fill power down, hence the advantage of shelling out the dough for a higher-end jacket with 800+ fill power.
+However, do keep in mind that it offers up a similar warmth rating to that of the "ultralight" style down jackets, but at a much lower price.
 For a cheap, lightweight solution to breezy summertime belays in the High Sierra, the Down 650 fits the bill.
 For colder weather, we suggest looking for a warmer model.

 Sewn-through baffles keep the duck down in place and minimize cold spots.

-The Down 650 tips our scales at a respectable 10.7 ounces.
+The Down 650 tips our scales at a respectable 11.5 ounces for a size large.
 Not bad for the budget option, but keep in mind that this jacket doesn't have a hood, and it isn't very warm.

 This jacket is impressively lightweight for a budget option.